Flatorb/fxhello-api/apiary.md

 Returns the full list of notes

 + Parameters
-    + type: (integer, optional) - Type id of the category
+    + type: (integer, optional) - Type id of the notes if filtration is required
-    + subType: (integer, optional) - Sub-type id of the category

 + Request (application/json)
     + Headers